mattn/go-tinysegmenter/README.md

 * the NN and BC2/NM feature addition from the original, which prevents consecutive numbers from being split.
 * preserve strings that should not be segmented.
+* preserve token that should be kept URL/E-mail as a single token.

 ## Installation